 some kerosene and severely burned her throat and stomach.
 JW Parents Mr/Mrs Paul

 Tanksley refused to consent to necessary blood transfusions.
-The local Richmond, California hospital. was forced to seek and obtain court
+The local Richmond, California hospital. was forced to seek and obtain court intervention.

 IN RE BABY BOY FUGETT was a 1956 Wisconsin court decision.
 In October 1956, a Kenosha Jehovah's Witness named Anne Fugett refused to consent to a needed blood transfusion for her critically ill son.
 A local judge declared the JW minor "neglected", and authorized all necessary medical care, while taking temporary guardianship.